Mrs. Harris Goes to Paris

-Mrs. Harris Goes to Paris is a 2022 historical comedy-drama film directed and produced by Anthony Fabian, from a screenplay he co-wrote with Carroll Cartwright, Keith Thompson, and Olivia Hetreed.
+Mrs. Harris Goes to Paris is a 2022 historical comedy drama film directed and produced by Anthony Fabian, from a screenplay he co-wrote with Carroll Cartwright, Keith Thompson, and Olivia Hetreed.
 It is the third film adaptation of the 1958 novel Mrs. 'Arris Goes to Paris by Paul Gallico.
 The film stars Lesley Manville, Isabelle Huppert, Lambert Wilson, Alba Baptista, Lucas Bravo, Ellen Thomas, Rose Williams, and Jason Isaacs.
 The film enjoyed strong box office success in the United States arthouse circuit.
 Manville received a nomination for the Golden Globe Award for Best Actress in a Motion Picture – Comedy or Musical for her performance.
-The film also received a nomination for the Academy Award for Best Costume Design and the BAFTA Award for Best Costume Design.
+The film also won a British Independent Film Award and received a nomination for an Academy Award and a BAFTA Award for Best Costume Design.